 Can You Provide References or Testimonials?

 If possible, contact some references or previous clients.
 Ask them about communication, case results, and how happy they were with the whole process.
-The information you will get from them will serve you well in coming up with a decision.
+The information you receive from these references will be valuable in helping you make a decision.

 What Is the Expected Timeline for My Case?